mnioc/api-guard/README.md

 # api-guard - HTTP API Automation Testing Framework
-eagle is a powerful HTTP API automation testing framework designed to simplify and accelerate the API testing process.
+guard is a powerful HTTP API automation testing framework designed to simplify and accelerate the API testing process.
 It can automatically discover test cases, support the generation of positive and negative test cases, and comes with multiple built-in HTTP authentication clients, making testing more flexible and efficient.

 ## Features of api-guard
 - Automatic discovery of test cases: api-guard can automatically search and load unit tests and test suites in the specified directory, reducing the tedious configuration steps.